Director: Tate Taylor

-Featuring: Emma Stone, Octavia Spencer, Viola Davis, Bryce Dallas Howard
+Starring: Emma Stone, Octavia Spencer, Viola Davis, Bryce Dallas Howard

 The first thing that attracted me to this DVD was, quite shallowly, the dresses that the characters were wearing on the cover.
-This was a story based in the sixties.
-Also, it has Emma Stone in it.
+This was a story based in the sixties, also, it has Emma Stone in it.

 So I decided to [wait until the price came down and] buy it.